ARTS INDUSTRY AT BRIGHTON FRINGE

 - Local Authority Arts Officers

-In 2018 our visiting Arts Industry Professionals requested over 500 tickets to over 250 shows.
-This led to many events receiving further tour dates, including internationally.
+In 2019 our visiting Arts Industry Professionals requested over 500 tickets to over 250 shows.
+This has led to many events receiving further tour dates, including internationally.

 ARTS INDUSTRY ACCREDITATION: